TheRealToshiRaw/10thAE-Re3_RiseFM-full/README.md

 # Now let's feel the live Planetarium nightclub's taste of RiseFM hosted by Andre "the Accelerator":

 Radios on gta3 has changed through different iterations of the game,
-here is the complete Rise FM iconic tracklist;
+here is the complete RiseFM iconic tracklist;
 (according to https://gta.fandom.com/wiki/Radio_Stations_in_GTA_III#Rise_FM
 and https://gta.fandom.com/fr/wiki/Rise_FM#GTA_III )